hazelcast/hazelcast/docs/design/jet/025-member-pruning.md

 ## Goals

 The goals of that initiative is corresponding with items enumerated in 'Terminology' section:

 - deploy a job only on members which contain required partitions.
-- prune processors which are not required for job execution - e.g, their input processor doesn't produce data and the processor itself can work only with input.
 - limit number of partitions involved in IMap scan.

 Non-goals are: